ThowV/4.1-4.2-theory/SA.md

 -   Logical architecture: Abstract representation of components and their relations, without further specifying implementation, technology or enviroment;
 -   Physical architecture: Gives enough detail to decide what's the best technology (software, hardware, network) and may refer to implementation as well as deployment;

-#### 8.2.2 Implementation Viewpoint
+#### 8.3.3 Implementation Viewpoint

-The Implementation Viewpoint describves the organization of the software modules and implementation details:
+The Implementation Viewpoint describes the organization of the software modules and implementation details:

 -   Concerns of developers and testers;
 -   Organization of source code, package diagrams;